Kleidukos/diff-package-api/README.md

 ## Usage

-Install the [print-api](https://github.com/Kleidukos/print-api) in your development environment and build your project with GHC environment files enabled:
+Install the appropriate version of [print-api](https://github.com/Kleidukos/print-api) in your development environment and build your project with GHC environment files enabled:

 ```bash
 $ cabal build --write-ghc-environment-files=always